FAQ#

 There is a publication that should be there in my LabMap#

-If a publication exists when you check it with the get_publications method of a LabAuthor, but is not registered in the lab publications, that probably means that the publication has been rejected by one the default filter.
+If a publication exists when you check it with the get_publications method of a LabAuthor, but is not registered in the lab publications, that means it has been rejected by one of the default filters.

-The title should not contain taboo words like Editorial, Foreword, Brief Announcement, Preface.
+title without taboo words like Editorial, Foreword, Brief Announcement, Preface.

-For example, to build the EgoMap of François Durand, taking account some specificities:
+For example, to build the EgoMap of François Durand, requiring at least 4 title words and dropping the Horse Locomotion homonym:

 [8]: